petrunov/to-do-fe/README.md

-# NEXbase Core
+# Simplet ToDo

-This is a simple ToDo app based on NEXbase Core (made by Vesselin Petrunov out of the scope of Simple ToDo).
+This is a Simple ToDo app based on NEXbase Core (NEXbase is made by Vesselin Petrunov out of the scope of Simple ToDo).

 # Installation